ONLYOFFICE/onlyoffice.github.io/README.md

 1. Select text you want to translate.
 2. Open the Plugins tab and press Translator.
 3. Select the language you wan’t your text to be translated to.

+## Using your service

+You can send translation requests to your service.
+To do this, you need to change the url address of the **serviceUrl** variable in the **./scripts/apertium.js»** file.